pavittarx/free-genai-bootcamp-2025/lang-portal/backend/README.md

 - Act as a record keeping app for tracking progress and performance.

 ## Technical Requirements
-- Backend will be wriiten using Go, with standard libraries.
+- Backend will be wriiten using Go, with Echo framwork.
 - The database used will be SQLite3.
 - The API request and response will be in JSON format.
 - The API will be stateless, and will not store any persistent data.